syahiramzar/mybloodindex_project/README.md

   * `airflow db init` - initialize airflow database
   * `airflow webserver &` - run airflow webserver
   * `nohup airflow scheduler` - run airflow scheduler

+7. Access Airflow through browser the using url: <ec2-public-ipv4-dns>:8080

+8. In the Airflow UI, enable the `myblooddonation` DAG.
+The pipeline will run on the schedule defined in the DAG.